-Organisations/Individuals often like to carry out their own risk assessment, to help them decide what is the appropriate size and number of lifebuoys for their given environment.
+Organisations/Individuals should carry out their own risk assessment, to help them decide what is the appropriate size and number of lifebuoys for their given environment.
 We have provided some information below, which we hope helps assist with choosing, after your initial assesment:

 What Size Lifebuoy Ring ?

 There are two sizes of lifebuoy we have for sale: the 24 inch and 30 inch:

 24 Inch lifebuoys: The 24″ lifebuoys weigh approximately 1.2 – 1.5kg, as a result, they have a greater throwing distance than the heavier 30″ lifebuoys.
 Their lighter weight also makes them easier for the elderly, or younger people to deploy and less likely to cause injury if they hit the casualty.
 These lifebuoys have approximately 80 newtons of buoyancy.

 Life rings for lakes, rivers and ponds are important and you will often find 24″ life rings in these environments.
 Where they can be thrown to the casualty.

 - They are helpful in situations where there are multiple casualties, casualties may be in the water for longer/where casualties might not be easily recovered from the water, or where casualties are weighted down with heavy clothing or equipment.
 They are also fitted with SOLAS compliant reflective tape, to assist with visibility.

 These lifebuoys are often used where there is a vertical drop between the casualty and the rescuer ( so they can be lowered to the casualty) e.g marinas, piers ,harbour walls, or rivers with high side walls.